ionic-team/stencil-ds-output-targets/README.md

 ### componentModels

-This is an array of `ComponentModelConfig` objects about components that should be integrated with `v-model`.
+This is an array of `ComponentModelConfig` objects for components that should be integrated with `v-model`.

 ```typescript
 export interface ComponentModelConfig {